Imran-2020331101/Project-350/README.md

 ### 🎭 Local Event Finder
 - Recommends festivals, concerts, and cultural events based on travel dates.

-### 🔍 AR Travel Guide
-- Augmented Reality feature to scan landmarks and get historical or cultural information.

 ## Get Started
 1. **Install the app** – Download and set up the application on your device.
 2. **Sign up/Login** – Create an account or log in to access features.